SIGN IN / UP

 </html>

-Save the file in any place convenient for you on the host server.
+Save the file in any convenient location on the host server.
 In this example, we will save the file in the /var/www/html directory.

-We need to create a docker-compose.yaml file that defines the Nginx container and its configuration.
+We need to create the docker-compose.yaml file, which defines the Nginx container and its configuration.
 This file can be created anywhere on the host server where you have write access.
 In this example, we will create it in the /opt/nginx directory.

 Run the following command to create the directory and file: